940th Air Refueling Wing

 The 940th Air Refueling Wing is part of the Air Reserve Component of the United States Air Force.
 It is assigned to the Fourth Air Force of the Air Force Reserve Command, is operationally-gained by the Air Mobility Command, and is home stationed at Beale Air Force Base, California.

-Overview

 The 940th is an air refueling unit with eight Boeing KC-135R Stratotanker aircraft assigned.
 Its mission is to provide citizen airmen in support of United States national security objectives worldwide.